 Gravity Forms allows you to add multiple fields (standard, advanced, items, prices, etc.), or to create conditional logics (some fields will be displayed only if certain conditions are met).

-I won’t develop more here.
+I won’t go into more detail here.
 You can find our tutorial on how to use this plugin on the blog.

 How much does Gravity Forms cost?